survivejs/react-book/manuscript/02_developing_with_webpack.md

 You can execute the scripts defined this way through *npm run*.
 If you trigger *npm run build* now, you should get a build at your output directory.

+This works because npm adds `node_modules/.bin` temporarily to the path.
+As a result ather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.
+Unless Webpack is installed to the project, this can point to a possible global install.
+That can be potentially dangerous as it's a good idea to have control over the version of tools you are using.

-This scheme can be expanded further.
-Task runners, such as Grunt or Gulp, allow you to achieve pretty much the same.
-The advantage of those tools is that they will operate in a cross-platform manner without a second thought.
+The scheme can be expanded further.
+Task runners, such as Grunt or Gulp, allow you to achieve the same.
+The advantage of task runners is that they will operate in a cross-platform manner without a second thought.
 If you operate through *package.json* like this, you may have to be more careful.
 On the plus side, this is a very light approach.
 To keep things simple we'll be relying on it.

 ## Setting Up *webpack-dev-server*